 In his later life, Thomas Moore settled in Wiltshire, England.
 He has become a novelist and biographer as well as a successful poet.
 In 1830 he sang in front of the future Queen Victoria in a duet with her mother, and later composed a song Sovereign Woman in her honor.
 Thomas Moore passed away on 25 February 1852.
 He is considered Ireland’s National Bard and many composers have set the poems of Thomas Moore to music, including Robert Schumann, Hector Berlioz, Charles Ives and many more.
 Also James Joyce cited many of his songs for example Silent, O Moyle!

-At yovisto you may enjoy the two part video lecture by Tim McGee talking about Lord Byron and English Romanticism in general.
+At yovisto academic video search you may enjoy the two part video lecture by Tim McGee talking about Lord Byron and English Romanticism in general.

 References and Further Reading: